-Halie Devlin, founder of Embodied Recovery Community, says it beautifully.
+Halie Devlin, the founder of Embodied Recovery Community, says it beautifully.
 “In many ways, it feels as though my life didn’t truly begin until I got sober.
 Recovery has granted me the gift of being alive in this world rather than numb to it.
 To have the capacity to feel the full spectrum of what it is to be human—in all its beautiful complexity and messiness—without needing to fix, fight, or run, is the ultimate superpower.”

 2. Reassess your career path and prioritize your values.

-If you had told me 6 years ago that I would be homeschooling my daughter, selling my art, and writing freelance, I would have choked on my beer while I laughed in your face.
-Before I gave up booze, I was trying so hard to be successful that I lost sight of the vision I had for my life.
+If you had told me six years ago that I would be homeschooling my daughter, selling my art, and writing freelance, I would have choked on my beer while I laughed in your face.
+Before I stopped drinking, I was trying so hard to be successful that I lost sight of the vision I had for my life.
 My numbing with chaos and busyness was the next layer that sobriety peeled off.
 I reassessed what matters most to me and found family culture, creative expression, and the spirit of adventure at the top of my list.
 I had to do less, slow down, and ask for help.
 I needed some breathing room, so I could realign my trajectory.

-Content Marketing Manager at Tempest, Irina Gonzalez, had a similar experience.
+Content and Sobriety Expert at Tempest, Irina Gonzalez, had a similar experience.
 “After I quit drinking, I did what I never thought I’d be able to do: devote my life to my writing.
 Before getting sober, I was a journalist but working more as an editor and in social media, and not really writing the kinds of things I wanted to write.
 But getting sober allowed me to embrace a new kind of vulnerability that has led to my biggest growth as a writer for the last six years.”